8street/BedlamTools/README.md

 1. Compile or [download from releases](https://github.com/8street/BedlamTools/releases)
 2. Run

+To see images:

 3. Open any Bedlam .bin file.
 If you need, open Bedlam .pal palette file
 4. See image.

+To listen sound:

+3. Open any Bedlam directory with RAW, RMW files
+4. Click play to listen sound